bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 GET /uninstall?signed_payload_jwt=hw9fhkx2ureq.t73sk8y80jx9 HTTP/1.1
 Host: your_app.example.com
 ```
-Once you've [verified the payload](#decode-and-verify-the-jwt) and [identified the requesting user](#work-with-payload-claims), handle any business internal to your app, such as marking the user inactive in your app's database or decrementing the number of active installations.
+After you [verify the payload](#decode-and-verify-the-jwt) and [identify the requesting user](#work-with-payload-claims), handle any business internal to your app, such as marking the user inactive in your app's database or decrementing the number of active installations.
 You do not need to send a response.
+If you do not write a handler for the `GET /uninstall` endpoint, BigCommerce will still uninstall your app from the owner's store, but your app will not know that.
 ## Revoke user access with /remove_user

 When the store owner revokes a user's authorization to access your app at **Account Settings** **>** **Users** in the store control panel, BigCommerce dispatches a `GET` request to the `/remove_user` route you've written.